OpenTimelineIO/raven/README.md

 - Double-click a Clip to expand/collapse it's media reference
 - Show time-warped ruler inside media reference or nested composition
 - Performance optimization
-  - avoid rendering tracks outside the scroll region
+  - Avoid rendering tracks outside the scroll region
-  - avoid rendering items smaller than a tiny sliver
+  - Avoid rendering items smaller than a tiny sliver
   - Experiment with drawing the timeline without using a Dear ImGui table
+    - Results so far: aligning multiple scroll regions causes 1-frame lag which is ugly
 - Arrow keys to navigate by selection
   - This sort of works already via ImGui's navigation system, but it is too easy to get stuck on a marker, or to walk out of the timeline.
   - Can this be rectified by turning off keyboard navigation on the widgets outside the timeline?